Yao-Salomon/django-unfold/README.md

 ## Installation

 The installation process is minimal.
-Everything what is needed after installation is to put new application at the beginning of **INSTALLED_APPS**.
+Everything that is needed after installation is to put new application at the beginning of **INSTALLED_APPS**.
 Default admin configuration in urls.py can stay as it is and there are no changes required.

 ```python
 # settings.py